Mohammed Mamdani: 2013–2018: Sufra NW London

 Sufra was in talks by Mamdani back in 2011, however it wasn't pushed into establishment until late 2012, until eventually it was officially founded in April 2013.
 Sufra is an Arabic term meaning "Come to the table".
 The aim of the charity was to provide local people with food and even basic necessities and toiletries.
 Sufra was marketed as a Community Food Bank & Kitchen, which aims to support disadvantaged families suffering from food poverty in the local area.
 Sufra quickly became noted for being the first Muslim run charities that supports all backgrounds and ethnicities in the UK.
 Sufra began to run Food Academies in 2014, also becoming a local community centre aiming to bring the community together by running food academies and teaching people to cook.
 The main aim was to train young people between the ages of 16–25 years in basic cookery skills.
 Over 5 weeks and 10 intensive sessions it hopes to teach people to cook 10 home-cooked meals, understand nutrition and how to maintain a healthy diet.
 In addition to this, they run a master-chef competition and learn to manage weekly budgets with an accredited qualification, which can be used to apply for an apprenticeship or employment in the catering industry.

 Brent Council approved the growing garden project growing garden in 2016.
 The garden project was located just a minute walk away from Sufra's main office and was named St. Raphael’s Edible Garden.

 On 15 January 2019, Mamdani resigned from Sufra as the director.
-After five years of developing the charity into a vibrant Community Hub, Mohammed has moved on to his next project based in rural Tanzania, a country with which he has a deep personal connection.